NicksPatties/portfolio-site/src/content/blog/building-the-site.md

 Using this tool, I was able to configure a project with little trouble.
 [I followed the instructions here.](https://docs.astro.build/en/install/auto/)

-Since I'm using pnpm as my package manager, I used the following command in my terminal to start the setup.
+Since I use pnpm as my package manager, I used the following command in my terminal to start the setup.

 ```sh
 pnpm create astro@latest